wayofm/station-handbook/README.md

 Version 0.0.1 - 03/XX/2021

 ## Introduction
 This handbook is maintained by the WAYO Steering Committee and is intended to be a **Living Document**.
 This means that WAYO crew are welcome to propose edits, revisions, or updates to these guidelines when the need arises.
-For more information, see the "Living Document" entry in the Glossary below, and the "Updating Living Documents" entry in the Procedures section further down.
+For more information, see the "Living Document" entry in the [Glossary](#glossary), and the "Updating Living Documents" entry in the [Procedures](#procedures) section.

 ## Station Mission Statement
 WAYO provides a broadcast platform for Greater Rochester residents to express their passions, ideas, and artistry, and to foster diverse programming, creative freedom, social engagement, and community collaboration.